Pinot Noir

 750ml

-Pinot Noir is one of the world's most celebrated red wine grapes, known for its silky texture, vibrant red fruit, and earthy complexity.
-It thrives in cooler growing regions where its delicate character can develop fully.
-EnRoute, part of the Far Niente Wine Estates family, is dedicated to crafting single-vineyard Pinot Noir from California's Russian River Valley — one of the premier appellations for this varietal in the world.
+Pinot Noir is among the most revered red grapes in the world, known for its silken texture, vibrant red fruit, and a earthy complexity that takes shape in cooler growing regions.
+EnRoute, part of the Far Niente Wine Estates family, focuses entirely on single-vineyard Pinot Noir from California’s Russian River Valley, one of the great Pinot appellations in the world.

 Pinot Noir is a dry red wine.
-Its lighter body and bright fruit can sometimes be perceived as sweetness, but Pinot Noir is fermented fully dry.
-What you're tasting is the grape's natural expressiveness — red cherry, raspberry, and earthy notes framed by soft tannins and refreshing acidity.
-EnRoute Pinot Noir exemplifies this balance, offering complexity without weight.
+Its lighter body and bright fruit can suggest sweetness on the palate, but the wine is fermented fully dry.
+What you’re tasting is the grape itself — red cherry, raspberry, forest floor — framed by soft tannins and vibrant acidity.
+EnRoute Pinot Noir lives in that balance: layered without ever feeling weighty.

-Pinot Noir is best served slightly cooler than other reds — between 55–60°F (13–15°C).
-This preserves its delicate aromatics and keeps its bright fruit character lively in the glass.
-EnRoute recommends a 20-minute chill in the refrigerator before serving, especially during warmer months, to bring the wine to its ideal serving temperature.
+Pinot Noir is best served slightly cooler than other reds, between 55 and 60°F (13–15°C).
+That range preserves the delicate aromatics and keeps the fruit vivid in the glass.
+A 20-minute chill in the refrigerator before serving works well for EnRoute Pinot Noir, particularly in the warmer months.

-Pinot Noir's versatility makes it one of the most food-friendly red wines available.
-It pairs excellently with salmon, duck, roasted chicken, lamb, mushroom risotto, and charcuterie.
-The earthy complexity and soft tannins of EnRoute Pinot Noir complement both lighter proteins and more savory preparations — making it an ideal choice across a wide range of cuisines and occasions.
+Pinot Noir is one of the most versatile reds at the table.
+Salmon, duck, roasted chicken, lamb, mushroom risotto, and charcuterie all pair excellently with it.
+The earthy complexity and softer tannins of EnRoute Pinot Noir move easily between lighter proteins and richer, more savory plates, making it an ideal choice for any number of cuisines and any kind of occasion.